Does a College Student Need Life Insurance?

 When a college student dies, grief may be especially difficult.
 A life insurance policy provides financial resources that allow the family to take time off work, attend counseling, host family and friends from out of town or travel as they cope with their loss.

 Life insurance can be a valuable asset for college students and their families.
-Consider purchasing a policy this fall as you send your favorite college student to campus.
-Your insurance agent will be happy to provide additional details as you secure your student's finances.
+For housing-related considerations, consider Student Housing Insurance to understand how housing risks may affect coverage.
+Talk to an agent to get additional details as you secure your student's finances.

 Need insurance for You, Your Family or Your Business?